 In the interview with Forbes, Arnault states that he tries not to make too many mistakes.
 He remembers selling a business too early because he was impatient with its efforts.
 After owning the makeup business for five years, it wasn’t working well, and he decided to sell.

 Through time and research, LVMH acquired Sephora in 1997 and enhanced its distributorship to approximately 2,300 retail stores with over 30,00 employees operating across 33 countries.
-With so many sectors included under the LVMH conglomerate.
-Sephora currently sits in LVMH’s Selective Retailing division to transform consumer’s shopping experience into a unique one.
+There are many sectors included under the LVMH conglomerate.
+Sephora currently sits in LVMH’s Selective Retailing division and their mission is to transform consumers’ shopping experience into a unique one.
 The division focuses on luxury products, in-store services, digitization, and personalization.
 At the moment, Sephora represents about 45% of LVMH’s business in the United States alone.
 It has continued pursuing expansion of its online presence globally.